theramiyer/blog/content/post/2016/on-vegetarianism.md

 coat is still painful for them.

 Trees, on the other hand, are not sentient.
 Yes, there’s response to stimulus, like the branches turning towards sunlight, or closing of leaves upon touch.
-But that’s not “feeling”.
-If we go by that logic, even a microphone is sentient.
+But that’s not “feeling”, for if we go by that logic, even a microphone would have to be called sentient (of course, nobody in their right mind would eat one).

+Second, the concept of vegetarianism came about before modern science could discover the phenomenon of "trees feeling pain", and therefore, judging it based on today's lens would certainly lead to a slippery slope.
+Although, the answer to that based on today's lens is fruitarianism.

+Does that mean we do not get to question these beliefs?
+Absolutely not.
+No belief is supreme, and can (and should) be questioned, which should lead to healthy discussions.

-> How is egg non-vegetarian (or vegetarian)?
+### How is egg non-vegetarian (or vegetarian)?

-OK, so whoever has the basic idea of reproduction would know that an egg has to be fertilised to produce a living organism.
-So that, apparently, puts egg in the grey area.
+Whoever has the basic idea of reproduction would know that an egg has to be fertilised to produce a living organism.
+That, apparently, puts egg in the grey area.
 And yes, that argument is acceptable.
 Technically speaking, an egg that has not been fertilised should not be considered non-vegetarian food.
 Because, again, it is not sentient—yet.
 Granted.

 But lacto-vegetarians say, ‘How do we know which egg is fertilised and which isn’t?
 A fertilised egg is almost an embryo.
 Embryos probably can feel pain.
-Yes, today’s poultry industry has pretty decent rules and standards, but I’m sure nobody can guarantee that a certain egg was not fertilised, without examining it in a lab.’
+Yes, today’s poultry industry has rules and standards, but I’m sure nobody can guarantee that a certain egg was not fertilised, without examining it in a lab.’
 That is because, apparently, there’s no difference in the physical form, or the taste, or other physical properties, between an egg that is fertilised, and an egg that isn’t.

 To avoid stepping on the ethical mat, fruitarians, vegans and lacto-vegetarians avoid egg.

-> Vegetarians eat bread.
-Bread has yeast.
-Yeast is bacteria.
-Bacteria are living beings.
-So bread contains living beings.
+### Vegetarians eat bread; bread has yeast; yeast is bacteria; bacteria are living beings---so, bread contains living beings

 Excellent.
 Except one change: yeast is fungus.
 Anyway, buttermilk also contains living beings (bacteria).
-And every organic eatable in this world.
-But then if you think about it, they’re not complex organisms, they do not have a nervous system, they cannot process feelings, they cannot feel pain.
+And so does every organic eatable in this world.
+But then if you think about it, they’re not complex organisms, they do not have a nervous system, they cannot process feelings.

-> How is mushroom vegetarian?
+### How is mushroom vegetarian

-OK, this one is probably the most debated question in this context, and it is obvious that this is the case.
+This one is probably the most debated question in this context, and it is obvious that this is the case.
 There are some trolls on the Internet that claim eating mushrooms equal to killing.
 Well, this is mainly because of the classification of mushrooms—they’re fungi.
 But again, they’re not complex organisms, they don’t have a central nervous system, they’re not sentient … well, you know the drill now, don’t you?

 ## The myth

+Now to the one myth, which, unfortunately, is being peddled primarily by vegetarians or those advocating vegetarianism:

-> Humans were made to be vegetarians
+### Humans were made to be vegetarians

 This was an interesting one, actually.
 The WhatsApp message that I read, said that humans were supposed to be herbivores, and that it is wrong that we eat meat.
 The argument given was that herbivores, such as cows, can move their jaws sideways, while carnivores can only move their jaws vertically.
 The message went ahead to say that humans, since we can move our jaw sideways, should be herbivores, and that our bodies are not designed to process meat at all.

-The jaw part may very well be true.
 But let’s take a step back and think about it in real evolutionary terms.
 Herbivores need to cut and chew their food, just like how a cow does.
-So they have strong incisors and molars—incisors help them cut things (such as fruit and grass) and molars help them chew the food before ingestion.
+So they have strong incisors and molars—incisors help them cut fruit and grass and molars help them chew the food before ingestion.
 Yes, herbivorous food is softer to cut and chew.
 So the design of incisors and molars works perfectly.
+The sideways movement aids in the chewing motion.

 Carnivores mainly have strong canines, and have a great jaw strength.
 To give their jaws the strength, their mouths are designed to move only vertically.
 And we see this as the case with cats and dogs, as the best example.
 Perfect.

 But there’s a point of failure in the half-baked theory that the message proposes.
-Human beings have incisors, canines, premolars and molars.
-I’m going to state it right away—humans are omnivores, and nature has created us that way.
+Human beings have incisors, _canines_, premolars and molars.
+Humans are omnivores, and nature has created us that way.
 We humans have nice incisors, strong canines, an adult’s premolars, which are a cross between canines and molars, and of course, molars which are nice and wide to help chew food.
 We’re highly evolved beings, and we have the best of all worlds—we can cut, we can tear, and we can chew food.
 Add to it our ability to cook the raw food, thereby making it easier to process.
 So yes, human beings are, without a doubt, omnivores.